Thune Favored in Race to Succeed McConnell, but Term Limits Issue Could Boost Cornyn

 Sen. John Thune (R-S.D.) has the inside track to succeed Sen. Mitch McConnell (R-Ky.) as Senate Republican leader, but that could change as support grows among notoriously independent GOP senators for term limits and related reforms in how their conference is led.

-Sen. Steve Daines (R-Mt.), Chairman of the Senate Republican Campaign Committee (SRCC), is a potential unannounced fourth contestant, but his prospects depend primarily upon how well GOP senate candidates do in the November election.
+Sen. Steve Daines (R-Mont.), chairman of the Senate Republican Campaign Committee, is a potential unannounced fourth contestant, but his prospects depend primarily upon how well GOP senate candidates do in the November election.
 If the GOP regains the Senate majority with a net pickup of four or more seats, Mr. Daines may well enter the race.

 Mr. Thune enjoys the advantages of incumbency, having served as second-in-command to Mr. McConnell for more than four years, and the unofficial but hugely significant backing of the McConnell machine.

-A former basketball player, Mr. Thune’s mild-mannered public persona and generally conservative voting record in the Senate since 2005 has enabled him to stay out of the kind policy and personality tempests that can complicate consensus building.
+A former basketball player, Mr. Thune’s mild-mannered public persona and generally conservative voting record in the Senate since 2005 have enabled him to stay out of the kind of policy and personality tempests that can complicate consensus building.

-He gained his Senate seat by defeating then-Senate Majority Leader Tom Daschle in 2004.
+He gained his Senate seat by defeating then-Senate Majority Leader Tom Daschle (D-S.D.) in 2004.

 Mr. Cornyn represents a middle ground between preserving the establishment Republican wing of the GOP represented by Mr. McConnell and Mr. Thune and encouraging the more free-wheeling, populist approach favored by Mr. Scott and a powerful bloc of conservative colleagues such as Sen. Mike Lee (R-Utah), the chairman of the Senate Republican Steering Committee.

-The clash of philosophies shaping the behind-the-scenes battle to succeed Mr. McConnell prompted a recent exchange of colleague letters, with the first on June 23 from Sen. Thom Tillis (R-N.C.) representing the status quo wing of Senate GOPers, and the second in the June 26 response by Mr. Lee.
+The clash of philosophies shaping the behind-the-scenes battle to succeed Mr. McConnell prompted a recent exchange of colleague letters, with the first on June 23 from Sen. Thom Tillis (R-N.C.) representing the status quo wing of Senate GOPers and the second in response on June 26 from Mr. Lee.

-Mr. Tillis was held up by the Senate Democratic Conference, led by Senate Majority Leader Chuck Schumer (D-N.Y.), as a model GOP senators should consult.
+Mr. Tillis held up the Senate Democratic Conference, led by Senate Majority Leader Chuck Schumer (D-N.Y.), as a model GOP senators should consult.

 The Democrats have no term limits for their conference leadership positions, the North Carolina Republican pointed out, and Senate Democrats display remarkable unity behind Mr. Schumer’s policy, procedural, and scheduling decisions.